coltnguyen/CPSC571-GeneExpression/README.md

 **Parameters:**
 - `n_components`: The number of principal components to keep.

-### ReliefF + K-Folds

-This model uses the ReliefF algorithm as a feature selection method, followed by K-fold cross-validation to evaluate the performance of various machine learning algorithms.

-**Parameters:**
-- `n_features_to_select`: The number of features to select using ReliefF.
-- `n_neighbors`: The number of neighbors to consider in the ReliefF algorithm.

 ## Usage

 To run the models, simply execute the corresponding Python script in the `Models` folder.
 The scripts will load the data, preprocess it, apply the feature selection method (if applicable), and perform the K-fold cross-validation.